 We have yet to meet anyone who does not fall in love with this area of BC.
 As well as Nelson being a vibrant , small city, there is an abundance of hiking, mountain biking, or just plain sight seeing in this area of mountains, valleys and lakes.
 There is a thriving organic food growing industry in the West Kootenays.
 Many growers use help from WOOF Canada and WORKAWAY and the local host families make a practice of including their helpers in local cultural activities.
 Procter is a small unincorporated village (pop. around 70 in the winter, and many more in the surrounding area in the summer.
 We live on the last street of the eastern side of the village which means we have country on one side and houses on the other and we are 2 blocks away from the West Arm of Kootenay Lake.

 We are happy to share our gardening knowledge and experience.
 As well, this is musical household and artistic household.
 I play piano, autoharp, and sing, and my husband plays mandolin.
 I also am an amateur water colour and acrylic artist; there are always lots of art materials around with which to experiment !
 I teach piano during the winter months, but certainly could make that part of an exchange if you come in the summer.
-I am also bilingual, French being my 2nd language.
-We are planning trip to France soon and would enthusiastically welcome French speaking people here this summer.
+I am also bilingual, French being my 2nd language and we enthusiastically welcome French speaking people here.

 Late Spring (late May, June) Planting, weeding, care of seedlings, woodlot clean up, lawn mowing, firewood splitting and storing and fence repair when time and weather allow.